Discrimination complaints: one-year limit

 Our Public Legal Education Program provides free workshops that make complex legal concepts easy to understand.
 We partner with community organizations to offer these workshops across Alberta and online.

-For workers experiencing serious financial difficulties, we help connect them to social support programs available in Alberta.
-We help with accessing income support, housing, food banks and more.
+For workers experiencing serious financial difficulties, we help connect them to support available in Alberta.
+We refer workers to income support programs, housing providers, food banks and more.

 Learn more about the Workers’ Resource Centre in your language here